mgibson43/Library/README.md

 Project assignment from The Odin Project.

-Project aim:
+Library that allows addition and deletion of books to and from the bookshelf.
-Create a library that will have the ability to store, display, add, and remove books.
+Books can be clicked on to change status to "Read".